baharm1/ML_MFA/13C_scMFA/README.md

 1. Input data prep: The scRNA-seq and <sup>13</sup>C-isotope tracing data were prepared for <sup>13</sup>C-scMFA.
 These data can be found in `patient_input_serine` and `patient_input_purine`.
 	* We collected percent enrichment of isotopologues for input and balanced metabolites in `patient_MID` folder.
 	* Preparation of input scRNA-seq data to align with <sup>13</sup>C-scMFA is provided in `prep_input_data_scMFA.R`.
 By running this script, normalized block diagonal scRNA-seq data for each patient and cell types are saved in `patient_scRNA` and `patient_celltypes`.
-1. Running <sup>13</sup>C-scMFA: The input arguments of the model are provided to the model via a JSON file (serine_13C_scMFA_config.json for serine, purine_13C_scMFA_config.json for the purine model), which includes the directories required for the `13C_scMFA.py` to run:
+1. Create config file: The input arguments of the model are provided to the model via a JSON file (serine_13C_scMFA_config.json for serine, purine_13C_scMFA_config.json for the purine model), which includes the directories required for the `13C_scMFA.py` to run:
 	* `model_name`: Name of the metabolic model (serine or purine)
 	* `model_dir`: Directory of the metabolic model
 	* `patient_dir`: Directory of patient data, including patient MIDs (percent enrichment), patient scRNA-seq data in the form of a block diagonal gene expression matrix constructed in `prep_input_data_serine_scMFA.R`, and cell types assigned to cell IDs in patient scRNA-seq data.
 These subdirectories are as follows: `patient_MID`, `patient_scRNA`, and `patient_celltypes`.